andre-ye/pub/_posts/2022-9-4-capital.md

 **Section 7.** Repulsion and Attraction of WOrkpeople by the Factory System
 - When machinery is applied to a space, the result is almost predetermined: the factory system damages the 'old' producers.
 Initially, capital attracts profits and social capital.
 Soon, machinery is produced by machinery.
 - The factory-system produces in large quantities with large expansive steps.
+- The factory system expands rapidly in jumps.
+- Laborers are constantly moved from location to location, simultaneously attracted and repulsed from employment to employment.

+**Section 8.** Revolution Effected in Manufacture, Handicrafts, and Domestic Industry by Modern Industry

 ## 16. Absolute and Relative Surplus-Value